Frequently Asked Questions

 The National Do Not Call Registry does not apply to telephone surveyors.
 We are not restricted by this list because we are not trying to sell anything.

 Maybe.
 We do surveys on many subjects such as: employment, health insurance, etc. You might get called for a different survey.

 Nosotros hacemos encuestas para recopilar datos para la Universidad de la Florida y otras organizaciones.
-Algunas encuestas se administran a través del teléfono, otras se hacen por correo, por el internet, o en persona.
+Algunas encuestas se administran a través del teléfono, otras se hacen por correo, o por el internet.